 An Open Heart

-The hour of the operation arrived.
-While my father lay under those harsh lights, his chest open, the master surgeon debated which material to use to replace my father’s weak valve.
+The hour of my father’s operation arrived.
+While hey lay under those harsh lights, his chest open, the master surgeon debated which material to use to replace my father’s weak valve.
 He set aside the synthetic valve.
 He set aside the flesh of the pig.

 He reached out with his scalpel and carved a piece of the pericardium – the flesh around my father’s heart – away from the heart itself.
 He fashioned the tissue into a ring, and used that piece of the heart to repair the ailing valve.